 What is steampunk?

-Steampunk is an art, fashion and culture movement inspired by the industrial revolution.
+Steampunk is an art, fashion, and cultural movement inspired by the industrial revolution.
 A form of nostalgic futurism, steampunk imagines a future where technology never expanded past steam engines and tesla coils.

 Photo by Phil Campbell